 - A request per second (RPS) attack is an application layer attack and refers to the number of requests that are made of an application.
 It involves targeting an edge server that is responsible for application execution and overwhelms its CPU and memory to consume its resources so it can’t process anything else.

 Regardless of which categorizations or units of measurement companies use to track these attacks, the big takeaway here is that DDoS attacks are increasing both in terms of severity and size.

 Bit to Packet Forwarding Rate Metric Conversion

 Imperva shares that throughput and forward rates aren’t directly convertible.
 The reason for this is that there is no one-size-fits-all measurement for network packets — they come in a variety of sizes and are transmitted via different interfaces at varying speeds.
-This means that there is no way to say how many packets make a megabit or gigabit without first knowing the size of an individual network packet, which can range significantly depending on whether you’re calculating the size of a TCP packet versus an Ethernet packet.
+This means that there is no way to say how many packets make a megabit or gigabit without first knowing the size of an individual network packet, which can range significantly depending on whether you’re calculating the size of a TCP packet versus, say, an Ethernet UDP packet.

 The List of the Most Famous DDoS Attacks — By Year and Month

 Want to see some others who have unwittingly competed for the title of sustaining the largest DDoS attacks on record?
-Check out our timeline to see the progression of the largest and most famous distributed denial of service attacks that have occurred within the past five years (both traffic-based and packet-based attacks):
+Check out our timeline to see the progression of the largest and most famous distributed denial of service attacks that have occurred within the past several years (both traffic-based and packet-based attacks):